WildCode Revisited: A Comprehensive Empirical Study on the Security of LLM-Generated Code

 \subsection{Syntax Check}

 As explained in Section \ref{sec:dataset}, we conducted a syntax check on a subset of code snippets in WildCode.
 This subset includes code written in the six programming languages, as listed above the dividing line in Table~\ref{tab:codestat}.
-More specifically, only on the snippets that were not labeled by ChatGPT and had to be labeled by a classifier.
+More specifically, only the snippets that were not labelled by ChatGPT and had to be labelled by a classifier.

-Table~\ref{tab:syntax_summary} reports the number of code snippets labeled by the model for each language.
+Table~\ref{tab:syntax_summary} reports the number of code snippets labelled by the model for each language.
 These correspond to the snippets for which ChatGPT did not initially provide a valid language tag in the \texttt{```LANGUAGE} format, and thus required the classification model to determine their language.
-For each language, we also report the subset of snippets containing syntax errors identified by the linting process, and from this we infer the number of valid snippets, i.e. those without syntax errors.
+For each language, we also report the subset of snippets containing syntax errors identified by the linting process, and from this, we infer the number of valid snippets, i.e., those without syntax errors.
 Note that no single PHP code snippet was valid, as none started with the \texttt{<?php} tag.
 A manual inspection further showed that the classified code snippets were all related to command-line tools associated with PHP rather than actual PHP source code.

 To classify linting messages into syntax error categories, we first embedded the natural-language descriptions of the 20 predefined categories\footnote{\url{https://github.com/regularpooria/WildCode/blob/master/utils/error\_categories.json}}.
 Each linting message was then embedded and assigned to the category with the highest cosine similarity to its description embedding.
 Table~\ref{tab:syntax_categories_5clusters} presents the distribution of messages in categories and programming languages.
 We observe that C/C++ and C\# dominate categories related to general programming issues (e.g. parsing errors or missing semicolons), while JavaScript, Python, and PHP contribute primarily to language-specific parsing errors.